M2H-MX: Multi-Task Semantic and Geometric Perception for Real-Time Monocular 3D Scene Graph Construction: Methodology

 \subsection{System Integration and Scope}

-Fig.~\ref{fig:system_overview} illustrates how M2H-MX is deployed within a complete monocular SLAM pipeline.
-At runtime, M2H-MX replaces the perception front-end and outputs dense depth and semantic predictions, which are consumed by a fixed RGB-D inertial odometry front-end and a Mono-Hydra-based mapping backend for camera tracking, optimization, and scene graph construction ~\cite{udugama2023monohydra}.
-Predicted depth is fused with RGB to form RGB-D frames for odometry.
-All state-estimation and mapping components are treated as fixed and are not modified in this work; therefore, system-level improvements reported in Sec.~IV can be attributed solely to the proposed perception model.
+Fig.~\ref{fig:system_overview} illustrates how M2H-MX is deployed within the Mono-Hydra monocular SLAM pipeline~\cite{udugama2023monohydra}.
+At runtime, M2H-MX replaces only the perception front end.
+It predicts dense depth and semantic labels from monocular RGB input; the predicted depth is combined with RGB to form RGB-D frames for inertial odometry, while semantic labels are used by the mapping backend for metric--semantic map construction and downstream scene graph generation.
+All state estimation, optimization, mapping, and scene graph construction modules are kept unchanged; therefore, the system-level differences reported in Sec.~IV can be attributed to the proposed perception front end and its perception-to-mapping interface.